SSVF country and provider immigration risk model has three levels of immigration risk ratings for education providers and countries:

 - Planning and full support of your entire immigration process from start to finish, taking into account all your circumstances;

-- Comprehensive ongoing and personalised advice, provision of information, and documentation on all aspects of the immigration case;
+- Comprehensive ongoing and personalized advice, provision of information, and documentation on all aspects of the immigration case;

-- Assistance with preparation of all necessary documents;
+- Assistance with the preparation of all necessary documents;

 - Certification of copies of documents, subject to the inspection of the originals by the Registered Migration Agent;

-- Preparation and submission of a visa application to the Department of Home Affairs (DHA) on behalf of the client and ongoing representation of interests of the client there;
+- Preparation and submission of a visa application to the Department of Home Affairs (DoHA) on behalf of the client and ongoing representation of the interests of the client there;

-- Payment of all application fees and charges on behalf of the client;
+- Payment of all visa application fees and charges on behalf of the client;

 - Post-immigration advice to the client regarding moving to Australia, employment, housing search, opening bank accounts, obtaining medical insurance, registration with Medicare and Centrelink, obtaining Tax Identification Number, placement of children to schools or Daycare & Kindergarten.

-Translation of the documents by a NAATI accredited translator.
-It is possible to use alternative to the NAATI translations as long as they are accordingly certified.
+- Translation of the documents by a NAATI-accredited translator.
+It is possible to use alternatives to the NAATI translations as long as they are accordingly certified.
 Though such translations may not be accepted by the Australian Post Office when applying for the Australian Passport.
-Please discuss fees for the translations directly with NAATI accredited translators.
-An average cost of all translations required for a visa application ranges between AUD$200.00 to AUD$1,500.00.
+Please discuss fees for the translations directly with NAATI-accredited translators.
+The average cost of all translations required for a visa application ranges between AU$200.00 to AU$1,500.00.